 Valencia is one of the oldest cities in Spain.
 Across its timeline, it was ruled by Romans, Moors and Christians.
 Its history is rich and adds exciting aspects to its culture, architecture, people and cuisine.
 The Southern Spanish city is also home of one of Calatrava’s greatest works the City of Arts and Sciences.

-Choosing a place to stay in Valencia will depend a lot on your purpose to visit the city.
+Choosing a place to stay in this Spanish city will depend a lot on your purpose to visit the city.
 If you want to experience its culture and history, the old town is the place for you.
 If you want to stay on the beach, the Malvarrosa is probably the most accessible area.

-The Old Town (Ciutat Vella in Valencia) is probably the best place to stay in Valencia if you want to enjoy Valencia to the fullest.
+The Old Town (Ciutat Vella in the local dialect) is probably the best place to stay in Valencia if you want to enjoy the city to the fullest.
 It has a very central location and offers endless entertainment options.
 It also counts with the highest concentration of restaurants and panaderias, which are ideal to enjoy a Spanish breakfast.

 Valencia North Train Station

-If you are arriving to Valencia by train odds are you will either arrive on the Valencia North Station or at the Valencia AVE Station.
-They are both pretty close to one another, and are a great place to stay in Valencia.
+If you are arriving to the city by train odds are you will either arrive on the North Station or at the Valencia AVE Station.
+They are both pretty close to one another, and are a great place to stay in the city.
 The area just a few steps to the West of the North Station is often referred as a China Town, and offers great, inexpensive Asian restaurants.